Dapro9706/rankguru/docs/programming_guide/quickstart.rst

 https://www.rankguru.com/test/online-test-list?textBookCode=id&&textBookName=name

-id -> is the text book id and you can use it to retrieve tests
+id -> is the text book id and yor can use it to retrieve tests

 .. code-block::